 All formal papers submitted in partial fulfillment of course requirements in the Department of Geography and Environmental Studies are to be completed using the style requirements as detailed in the most recent edition of Kate L. Turabian's A Manual for Writers of Term Papers, Theses, and Dissertations using the PR and RL formats, or the Annals of the Association of the American Geographers.
-The same requirement applies also to the thesis.
+The same requirement applies also to the directed research project.

-V. Grades, Retention, and Time Limits
+VI.
+Grades, Retention, and Time Limits